 I also have experience working with the other major Wondershare video editing program, Filmora, as you can see from the review on SoftwareHow.
 Even though I am experienced with their programs, Wondershare has had no editorial or content input on this review and has not impacted the findings in my review in any way.

-Wondershare Video Converter is a professional-grade video conversion suite which supports almost any video format in use today.
+It is a professional-grade video conversion suite that supports almost any video format in use today.
 While it is capable enough to be used by professional videographers looking for a fast conversion tool, it is also easy enough for beginners to master with only a few minutes of practice.